-The goal of this article is to develop a generalized eta-pairing theory for non-Hermitian Hubbard models defined on arbitrary lattices, which provides a rigorous framework for understanding the localization of many-body eigenstates of interacting non-Hermitian systems even without the bulk translation symmetry.
+The goal of this article is to develop a generalized eta-pairing theory for very general non-Hermitian Hubbard models [see Eq.~\eqref{eq:nH-Hubbard}], which would provide a new and rigorous framework for understanding the localization of many-body eigenstates of interacting non-Hermitian systems in arbitrary spatial dimensions (even without the bulk translation symmetry).
 Our general non-Hermitian eta-pairing theory consists of several theorems and conclusions.
 To be specific, Theorems 1 and 2 give the sufficient and necessary condition for the eta-pairing operator to be an eigenoperator of the non-Hermitian Hubbard Hamiltonian.
 Based on Theorems 1 and 2, we derive many unusual properties of the non-Hermitian eta-pairing theory, which have no counterparts in Hermitian systems.
 For example, Theorem 5 and Corollary 6 say that the Hermitian conjugate of an eta-pairing eigenoperator may not be an eigenoperator; and in the main text we refer to this phenomenon as the property $(a)$.
 Note that the precise meaning of the property $(a)$ is twofold, as discussed below Corollary 6.
 The second exotic non-Hermitian phenomenon, namely the property $(b)$, revealed by Theorem 7 and Corollary 8 is that the on-site pairing amplitude of an eta-pairing eigenoperator can be spatially modulated (i.e., site dependent).
 The property $(b)$ directly implies that the eta-pairing eigenstates can exhibit anomalous localization such as the non-Hermitian skin effect, in sharp contrast to the spatially extended eta-pairing states in Hermitian systems.
 This property can also lead to the notion of \emph{non-Hermitian angular-momentum operators} [see, e.g., Eq.~\eqref{eq:nHcomm}], as explained in this work.
 Moreover, Corollary 9 indicates that the so-called $SU(2)$ pseudospin symmetry of Hubbard model (see below) does not make sense in the presence of asymmetric hoppings, even when the Hamiltonian commutes with the eta-pairing operators; this phenomenon is referred to as the property $(c)$.

 Interestingly, the above three properties $(a)$, $(b)$, and $(c)$ are equivalent to each other; see, e.g., Eq.~\eqref{eq:relations}.
 We also find other exotic non-Hermitian phenomena such as the existence of models with \emph{non-unique} eta-raising or -lowering eigenoperators [namely the property $(e)$].
 Actually, the property $(e)$ implies the three properties $(a)$, $(b)$, and $(c)$, as summarized in Eq.~\eqref{eq:relations}.